 Your health and safety are top priority.
 Columbus Museum of Art is dedicated to remaining a safe and welcoming place for our community and visitors.
-In response to coronavirus (COVID-19) and to support efforts to help reduce the spread of the virus, we have implemented new protocols, procedures and guidelines.
+In response to coronavirus (COVID-19) and to support efforts to help reduce the spread of the virus, we have implemented enhanced protocols, procedures and guidelines.
 We recommend getting acquainted with the modifications before you visit.
-Your visit to the Museum may look different, but know that these new protocols and guidelines are there to provide a safe and great experience with great art for all of our visitors and staff.
+Your visit to the Museum may look different, but know that these protocols and guidelines are there to provide a safe and great experience with great art for all of our visitors and staff.

 Below is how to plan for your visit and our new protocols and guidelines, developed in alignment with official health and government recommendations.